Contents Menu Expand

 • Client API methods

-• Alan handlers
+• Alan AI handlers

 • onCommand handler